Joy-less/Embers/Source/Embers/Documentation.md

 object.instance_of?(module)
 	Returns true if the object is an instance of the module or a module that inherits from it.

+object.in?(array)
+	Returns true if the array contains the item.

 instance.attr_reader(instance_variable_name)
 	Creates an instance method called "{the given name}" which returns the given instance variable.